Benchmarking Code of Conduct – 2023 Version

-- 2.5.
-Avoid communicating a contact’s name in an open forum without the contact’s prior permission.
+2.5.
+Avoid communicating the names of individuals from a benchmarking partner in an open forum without the contact’s prior permission.

 3. Principle of Exchange

-- 3.1 Be willing to provide the same type and level of information that you request from your benchmarking partner to your benchmarking partner.
+- 3.1 Be willing to share the same type and level of information that you request from your benchmarking partner with the benchmarking partner.